 115.11 Zero tolerance of sexual abuse and sexual harassment; PREA coordinator

 Auditor Overall Determination: Exceeds Standard

+Auditor Discussion

 The following policies, directives and documentation was reviewed in formulating compliance with this standard:

-GEO Policy 5.1.2-A Sexual Abuse/Assault Prevention and Intervention
+GEO Policy 5.1.2 Zero Tolerance Toward Sexual Abuse and Harassment

-GEO Policy 5.1.2-E PREA Investigation Procedure

 GEO Organizational Chart

-Karnes County Detention Center (KCDC) Policy 5.1.2 Sexual Abusive Prevention and intervention
+Brooks County Detention Center (BCDC) Organizational Chart

-KCDC Organizational Chart

 Employee Handbook

 Detainee Handbook

-Medical SANE MOU
+Medical SANE

-Victim Advocate MOU
+MOU Victim Advocate

-Law Enforcement MOU

-Outside Agency PREA Reporting MOU

-115.11 (a): GEO Corporate Policy 5.1.2.
-A -and GEO Policy 5.1.2.E- exceed the requirements of this standard.
+115.11 (a): GEO Corporate Policy 5.1.2 meets the requirements of this standard.
 The agency's zero tolerance against sexual abuse is clearly established and the policy outlines the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment allegations.
 The agency and institution policies outline a zero-tolerance policy for all forms of sexual abuse and sexual harassment.
 Detainees are informed orally about the zero-tolerance policy and the PREA program during in-processing and additional admission and orientation presentations.
 The orientation is offered in English and in Spanish.
 Additional program information is contained in the Detainee manual, and postings distributed throughout the facility (observed during the tour).
 All written documents are available in English and Spanish.
 Additional interpretive services are available for detainees who do not speak or read English.
 Both institution staff and detainees are provided with a wealth of opportunities to become aware of PREA policies and procedures.
 All employees receive initial training and annual training, as well as updates throughout the year.
 The institution meets the standards with all the programs they have implemented to ensure the detainees and staff understand its position on zero tolerance.
 Yearly GEO conducts a PREA review of the facility to determine level of compliance and to identify concerns that need to be addressed by the PREA compliance manager and the facility administrator.

 115.11 (b): GEO employs an upper-level, agency-wide PREA Coordinator at the corporate level.
 The agency's organizational chart depicts the position within the agency.
 The PREA Coordinator oversee the agency's efforts to comply with the PREA standards in all of GEO's facilities.
-GEO has a team of staff that support the PREA coordinator efforts in meeting all PREA standards.
+The GEO Group has a three-tier organizational structure for the oversight and management of PREA.
+The PREA Director is based at the GEO Corporate Office in Florida.
+Each of the three GEO Regions has a PREA Coordinator who assists the Agency's PREA Coordinator with all PREA related matters for the institutions in the specific region.
 The administrative team meets on a regular basis to develop strategies to establish a culture that provides a safe environment for staff and detainees.
 The PREA Coordinator's team are very knowledgeable about PREA and best practices to carry out the Agency's approach to prevent, detect, and respond to sexual abuse or sexual allegations.